Russia Detains Head Of Cybercrime Group On Treason Charges - UrduPoint

 Russia Detains Head Of Cybercrime Group On Treason Charges

-The arrest comes after US President Joe Biden earlier this year raised concerns with Russian President Vladimir Putin that Moscow is allowing cybercrime directed at Western countries to flourish in the country.

-Founded in 2003, the Group-IB group specialises in the detection and prevention of cyberattacks and works with Interpol and several other global institutions.
+Founded in 2003, Group-IB specialises in the detection and prevention of cyberattacks and works with Interpol and several other global institutions.

-Moscow's Lefortovsky district court ordered the group's 35-year-old co-founder and CEO, Ilya Sachkov, to be held in pre-trial custody for two months on treason charges, the court's press service said.
+Moscow's Lefortovsky district court ordered the group's 35-year-old co-founder and director, Ilya Sachkov, to be held in pre-trial custody for two months on treason charges, the court's press service said.

 It did not provide details of the charges.

-Treason cases in Russia are typically classified, and the charges carry sentences of 12 to 20 years behind bars.
+Treason cases in Russia, which carry sentences of 12 to 20 years behind bars, are typically classified.

-Group-IB said Wednesday that its Moscow headquarters had been searched the previous morning.
+Also on Wednesday, Group-IB said that its Moscow headquarters had been searched the previous morning.

 "Top management and legal services are working to clarify the situation," the group said in a statement.